 My best pal Paul committed suicide in his nineteenth year on the planet.
 Owing to my dreams of him, I took an abiding interest in the nature of what secrets may produce them.

 Paul and I spent our teen years in Ballston Spa, in upstate New York.
 My father had moved us there to work as a plant manager for General Electric.
-Paul's father moved his family there to work at a military test installation.
+Paul's father moved his family from Utica, New York, to work at a military test installation.

 Here’s a conversation my brother Dud repeated to me after he first took a walk down to the Sugar Shack, a teen hangout in the center of the village.